basecamp/bc3-api/sections/comments.md

 Create a comment
 ----------------

-* `POST /buckets/1/recordings/3/comments.json` publishes a comment in the Basecamp with ID `1` and under the recording with an ID of `3`.
+* `POST /buckets/1/recordings/3/comments.json` publishes a comment in the project with ID `1` and under the recording with an ID of `3`.

 **Required parameters**: `content` as the body of the message.
 See our [Rich text guide][rich] for what HTML tags are allowed.